dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 1. `client`: Defines the base URL and authentication method for the API.
 In this case it uses token-based authentication.
 The token is stored in the `secrets.toml` file.

-2. `resource_defaults`: Contains default settings for all resources.
+2. `resource_defaults`: Contains default settings for all [resources](#resource-configuration).
 In this example, we define that all resources:
     - Have `id` as the [primary key](../../general-usage/resource#define-schema)
     - Use the `merge` [write disposition](../../general-usage/incremental-loading#choosing-a-write-disposition) to merge the data with the existing data in the destination.
     - Send a `per_page` query parameter with each request to 100 to get more results per page.

-3. `resources`: A list of resources to be loaded.
-In this example, we have two resources: `issues` and `issue_comments`, which correspond to the GitHub API endpoints for [repository issues](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#list-repository-issues) and [issue comments](https://docs.github.com/en/rest/issues/comments?apiVersion=2022-11-28#list-issue-comments).
+3. `resources`: A list of [resources](#resource-configuration) to be loaded.
+Here, we have two resources: `issues` and `issue_comments`, which correspond to the GitHub API endpoints for [repository issues](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#list-repository-issues) and [issue comments](https://docs.github.com/en/rest/issues/comments?apiVersion=2022-11-28#list-issue-comments).
 Note that we need a in issue number to fetch comments for each issue.
 This number is taken from the `issues` resource.
 More on this in the [resource relationships](#define-resource-relationships) section.

 Let's break down the configuration in more detail.

 ### Configuration structure

 :::tip
-Import the `RESTAPIConfig` type from the `rest_api` module to have convenient hints in your editor/IDE:
+Import the `RESTAPIConfig` type from the `rest_api` module to have convenient hints in your editor/IDE and use it to define the configuration object.

 ```py
 from rest_api import RESTAPIConfig